Unlock 2.0: Punjab issues new guideline for next phase of coronavirus lockdown; no restriction on interstate travel

 However, the bars shall remain closed.

-All shopping malls and shops, including those in main bazars in both urban and rural areas, are allowed to open between 7 am to 8 pm.
+All shopping malls and shops, including those in main bazaars in both urban and rural areas, are allowed to open between 7 am to 8 pm.

 Liquor vends will, however, remain open from 8 am to 9 pm, said the spokesperson.